ryanjoneil/tsppd-hybrid/README.md

 Solver-specific options used in the paper follow.

 ```
-tsppd-cp solver options:
+tsppd-focacci solver options:
     brancher: branching scheme {cn, regret, seq-cn} (default=regret)
     precede:  precedence propagator type {set, cost, all} (default=set)
     ap:       assignment problem reduced cost propagator {on, off}
               (default=off)
     threads:  number of threads to use in Gecode (default=1)

-tsppd-mip solver options:
+tsppd-ruland solver options:
     sec: subtour elimination constraint type
         - cutset:      x(delta(S)) >= 2
         - subtour:     sum { i,j in S } in x_{i,j} <= |S| - 1 (default)
         - hybrid:      subtour if |S| <= (N + 1) / 3, else cutset

-tsppd-mip+ solver options:
+tsppd-ruland+ solver options:
     warm-time: milliseconds spent in tsppd-cp warm start
 ```

-When warm starting MIP using the CP solver, as in `tsppd-mip+`, `tsppd-cp` solver options are passed on to the CP solver.
+When warm starting MIP using the CP solver, as in `tsppd-ruland+`, `tsppd-focacci` solver options are passed on to the CP solver.